 Here are the top 5 reasons why I love being sober:

-- I found my tribe.
 When you choose to live an examined life, some friendships will fall away.
 Other friendships will grow stronger.
 I’ve always had a number of friends in my life, and many of them have stayed with me throughout my addiction and into my sobriety.
-I have had to apologize to some of my friends and make amends, because I’ve hurt them.
-However, there were some friendships that were built on falsehoods and partying, and those friendships fell away.
+I’ve had to apologize to some of my friends and make amends because I’ve hurt them.
+However, there were other friendships that were built on falsehoods and partying, and those friendships fell away.
 In sobriety, I discovered what was important to me: vulnerability, honesty, empathy, and compassion.
 I started building friendships with women who understood me.
-They were deeper than the happy hour friendships that I had made previously.
-The friends in my life today have showed up for me in ways unimaginable.
-I am so grateful for the tribe I have built.
+They were deeper than the happy hour friendships that I’d made previously.
+The friends in my life today have shown up for me in ways previously unimaginable.
+I am so grateful for the family of friends I have built.
 I have learned how to be a true friend and how to make friendships in realness, truth, and authenticity.

 3. I live for something greater than myself.